FoxChrisRealTheGit/react-stylux-layout/README.md

 ### Step by step:

 Stylux utilizes three main components and flex-box to handle layouts effectively.
-As an example, import Container1, Holder1, and Navbar1:
+As an example, import Container, Holder, and Navbar1:

 ```
 import {
-    Container1,
+    Container,
-    Holder1,
+    Holder,
     NavBar1,
 } from 'react-stylux';
 ```